Falcon LogScale 1.195.1 LTS (2025-07-22)

 • Scheduled searches now use the Simple hourly configuration by default instead of cron expression.

-For more information, see Schedule.
+For more information, see Scheduling.

 • Scheduled searches can now trigger actions even when no results are found.
 Previously, actions would only trigger when results were found.
 This is an optional feature that you can set in Advanced settings.